adeschamps/adeschamps.github.io/_drafts/observer.md

 permalink: /observer
 ---

-I started this blog because I used to enjoy writing but I haven't had many opportunities to do so in the last few years.
+In this article we'll explore some variations of the observer pattern in [Rust][rust].
-In my mind, I've set an arbitrary goal of publishing one post per month, but I've been busy lately, and October is drawing to an end.
+We'll see an example of the language steering us away from a potentially risky design while at the same time giving us the flexibility to go ahead with it as long as we're explicit about what we're doing.

-However, having just attended Rust Belt Rust and listened to Chris Krycho's excellent talk on becoming a contributor, I've decided to write this anyway, even though I'm still working through it myself.
+Although we'll be exploring shared mutability, none of this is `unsafe` code.

 # The Observer Pattern

-The [observer pattern][observer-wiki] is basically when we ask someone else to notify us when something interesting happens.
+The [observer pattern][observer-wiki] is basically when we ask someone else to tell us when something interesting happens.
-Usually, "notify me" means "call one of my member functions".
+Usually, that means "invoke one of my member functions".
 This is easily expressible in a lot of languages, but there are ways to get it wrong and the Rust compiler catches some of them.